 In California, driving schools, driver training programs, and all-terrain vehicle safety training programs must be licensed with the state.
-The California driving school bond provides protection to the students of these programs from fraudulent or unlawful actions by the driving school.
+The California driving school bond protects the students of these programs from fraudulent or unlawful actions by the driving school.

 Who Needs a California Driving School Bond?

 Anyone who wishes to operate a driving school in California must first apply for a license.
-In order to receive that license, the Department of Motor Vehicles requires the organization to purchase post a $10,000 California driving school bond.
+To receive that license, the Department of Motor Vehicles requires the organization to purchase post a $10,000 California driving school bond.